United States • attackwithnumbers.com • Born on April 20th

 Paul joined Watsi on March 16th, 2015.
 Six years ago, Paul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Paul's most recent donation traveled 8,700 miles to support Erick, a football-loving 4-year-old from Tanzania, to fund leg surgery so he can grow up active and healthy.
+Paul's most recent donation traveled 8,700 miles to support Bright, a 3-month-old baby from Tanzania, to fund clubfoot repair surgery to heal a birth condition.

 Paul has funded healthcare for 86 patients in 12 countries.